Importance of Memorandum of Association

 It brings about transparency and is the medium via which all the stakeholders get full information regarding the company.

-Memorandum of association is a means of attracting investors as they get a clear idea of the gamut of activity and objectives of the company.
+It is also a means of attracting investors as they get a clear idea of the gamut of activity and objectives of the company.

 The Bottom Line

 To sum up, we’d like to say that the Memorandum Of Association is a very vital document for a company to be incorporated.
-This charter’s properly defined functions and rules increase efficiency and transparency.
-Therefore, they are indispensable for any organization.
+This Charter’s properly defined functions and rules increase efficiency and transparency.
+Therefore, they are indispensable for any organisation.